- To learn what bark beetles are and how they damage trees

 Beetles: Larvae, pupae, and adults are the most likely lifestages to be noticed.
 They can all be found beneath the bark of the trees.
 The exact lifestage present may vary depending on the time of year.
 Adults can also be found flying or boring into trees in the summer.
 The native spruce bark beetle typically flies from May to July but that can change depending on the weather.
 If you notice actively boring or flying beetles and are unsure of the identity of the beetle it is best to collect a specimen and submit it for identification.

-Pitch tubes/Entrance and Exit holes: Look for pitch tubes in the middle to lower part of the trunk and boring dust collecting around the base of the tree or in fissures of the bark.
-Exit holes may also be visible in the bark and will be round and approximately 1/10 inch in diameter.
+Pitch masses/Entrance and Exit holes: Look for pitch masses in the middle to lower part of the trunk in bark crevasses and boring dust collecting around the base of the tree or in fissures of the bark.
+Exit holes may also be visible in the bark and will be round and about 2-3 mm (approx. 1/10 inch) in diameter.

 Crown symptoms: Crown symptoms will be similar for invasive bark beetles as they are for our native pest species.
 Needles on infested trees will fade from green to yellow to reddish-brown.
 These symptoms may be noticed early in the growing season and result from damage done the previous year, or they may be noticed later in the growing season if an infestation is severe enough and damage to the tree happens quickly.

 Reporting and submitting specimens

 If you find insects that you do not recognize as native pests, it is best to collect the specimen and submit it for identification.
 Insects are quick and can be elusive.
 If you don’t think you can capture the specimen, try photographing it.
 For physically collected specimens, please kill them before submitting for identification.